bazelbuild/bazel/site/docs/skylark/testing.md

 providers.
 Such tests are called "analysis tests" and are currently the best option for testing the inner workings of rules.

 Some caveats:

 *   Test assertions occur within the build, not a separate test runner process.
     Targets that are created by the test must be named such that they do not collide with targets from other tests or from the build.
 An error that occurs during the test is seen by Bazel as a build breakage rather than a test failure.

 *   It requires a fair amount of boilerplate to set up the rules under test and the rules containing test assertions.
 This boilerplate may seem daunting at first.
-It helps to [keep in mind](concepts.md#evaluation-model) which code runs during the loading phase and which code runs during the analysis phase.
+It helps to [keep in mind](concepts.md#evaluation-model) that macros are evaluated and targets generated during the loading phase, while rule implementation functions don't run until later, during the analysis phase.

 *   Analysis tests are intended to be fairly small and lightweight.
 Certain features of the analysis testing framework are restricted to verifying targets with a maximum number of transitive dependencies (currently 500).
     This is due to performance implications of using these features with larger tests.

 The basic principle is to define a testing rule that depends on the rule-under-test.
 This gives the testing rule access to the rule-under-test's